Terem Moffi: Nice

+Porto (loan)

+On 30 January 2026, Moffi joined Portuguese Primeira Liga club Porto on loan until the end of the 2025–26 season, with an optional buy-clause of €8 million.

+Hamburger SV

+Terem Moffi officially completed a permanent transfer from Nice to Bundesliga side Hamburger SV on 24 August 2026, signing a three‑year contract with Hamburg in a deal worth around €2.5 million, including bonuses.

 International career

 On 14 May 2021, Nigeria head coach Gernot Rohr included Moffi in his 31-man list for friendlies in June.
 Moffi debuted with the Super Eagles in a 1–0 loss to Cameroon on 4 June 2021.

 Moffi scored his first two goals for Nigeria on June 13, 2022, against São Tomé and Príncipe.
-With his brace, he contributed to his team’s 10–0 victory.
+With his brace, he contributed to his team's 10–0 victory.

 Initially left out of the list of twenty-five Nigerian players selected by José Peseiro to take part in the 2023 Africa Cup of Nations, Terem Moffi was later called up to replace the injured Victor Boniface.

 Personal life

 Moffi's father, Leo, was a professional footballer in Nigeria and played as a goalkeeper.
+Moffi's mother is Margaret, who is blessed with four children, with Moffi being the third.
+Moffi lives a quiet life and keeps his social life private.